Mostafa-HEH/Data-Structure-Notes/Linked-List/README.md

 * There are two typs of search (linear search and binary search), and with linked list we can only use linear search beacause we cannot reach the middle of the nodes.
 * Search is looping to reach the last `NULL` value if the element is found `Return ture` else `Return false`.
 * There are two ways to improve search in the linked list (Transposition - move to the Head).
-	1 - Move to the Head : by moveing the search element to the begin of the list and to do this process:
+> Move to the Head : by moveing the search element to the begin of the list and to do this process:
-		* we need current Node and previous Node
+>> we need current Node and previous Node
-		* to get previous node we need to create a pointer to follow the current pointer.
+>> to get previous node we need to create a pointer to follow the current pointer.

+### Inserting elements in Linked list
+* linked list are sorted as 1,2,3...etc index so i can insert element in any positions before first, after third , at last ...etc
+* So we have two strtatigies (before certen node, after certen node).